splunk/public-o11y-docs/apm/apm-scenarios/troubleshoot-slow-traces.rst

 Alex uses the trace duration view in Trace Analyzer and filters the time range
 ================================================================================

-Customer support shared that the customer reported slowness when going through the checkout flow at about 12:20 PM.
+Customer support shared that the customer reports of slowness started around 11:00 APM.
 So, Alex selects the trace duration view in Trace Analyzer and filters to the time range that matches the customer's report.

 ..  image:: /_images/apm/apm-use-cases/trace-duration-time-select.gif
     :width: 95%